windmill-labs/windmilldocs/blog/2023-02-06-flow-triage-bot/index.md

 }
 ```

 This is the scaffold of the script.
-We The full script is available
-[here](https://app.windmill.dev/scripts/get/b92a261494cc63e0), we won't get into
-the details here.
+We won't get into the details here.

 ## Putting it all together in a Flow